syntax-tree/hast-util-labelable/readme.md

 ## What is this?

-This package is a small utility that checks if a node is labelable according to HTML.
+This package is a small utility that checks if a node is a labelable element according to HTML.

 ## When should I use this?